AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Tooltips.md

 * `baselineEnd`
 * `progress`

 In the sample below, there is a Project chart.
-Its tooltips show the duration of elements, the progress, and the content of the custom field `manager`:
+A formatting function is used to identify the [type of each task](../Project_Chart#tasks_\(actual\)) and display a different tooltips text for each type.
+In all tooltips the content of a custom field `manager` is shown.

 ```
 // configure tooltips of the timeline